awsdocs/aws-mobile-developer-guide/doc_source/reference-mobile-hub-iam-access-control.rst

 Overview of Access Permissions Management for |AMH| Projects
 ############################################################

-In depth understanding of AWS authentication and access controls is not required to build a mobile app using |AMHlong|.
+.. note:: *In depth understanding of AWS IAM, authentication, and access controls are not required to configure a backend for your mobile app using Mobile Hub.*

-Every AWS resource is owned by an AWS account, and permissions to create or access the resources are governed by permissions policies.
-This includes:
+Every AWS resource is owned by an AWS account. :ref:`Permissions to view, create, and/or access the resources <reference-mobile-hub-iam-managed-policies>` are governed by policies.

-* Policies for :ref:`reference-mobile-hub-iam-managed-policies`.

-* AWS :ref:`reference-mobile-hub-iam-service-role` to create and configure the back-end features you select for your mobile app.

 An account administrator can attach permissions policies to |IAM| identities (that is, users, groups, and roles), and some services (such as |LAMlong|) also support attaching permissions